 We have big ambitions and a long journey ahead, but we can only make it happen with your help.

 Sierra Leone is one of the world's poorest countries.
 It's been ravaged by, and overcome, a bloody civil war and an Ebola outbreak.
 Our museum has narrowly survived scrap metal merchants in the 1970s and been the home to 10,000 refugees in the 1990s.
-As we head through 2015, we are at the heart of the Sierra Leone government's plans to help rebuild the economy.
+We are now at the heart of the Sierra Leone government's plans to help rebuild the economy.

 This is a chance to use old British-built locomotives and stock as vehicles for aid and investment.

 This is a chance to make a railway museum an engine for growth and help rebuild a nation.